blissjaspis/education/docker.md

 ### Advanced Exercises
 1. Implement a multi-stage build for optimization
+2. Build and deploy a multi-platform image for AMD64 and ARM64
-2. Set up monitoring and logging
+3. Set up monitoring and logging
-3. Create a production-ready deployment
+4. Create a production-ready deployment with health checks and resource limits

 ## Useful Commands Reference